GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 Despite what it says on the package, this utility is for more than C++ developers.
 You can use it as both a library for building media software and as a command-line utility for preparing media files for playback.
-It's the latter capacity that interests me here.
+It's the latter capacity that's useful for us here.
 In fact, for web media creators, Shaka Packager is the only way to do some tasks without spending money on expensive commercial applications.